troglobit/finit/doc/config.md

 be called with an extra argument, `start` and `stop`, respectively.
 E.g., `S01foo` will be called as `S01foo start`.
 Of course, `S01foo`
 and `K01foo` may be a symlink to to `another/directory/foo`.

-Similar to the `/etc/rc.local` shell script, make sure that all your services and programs either terminate or start in the background or you will block Finit.

-> **Note:** only read and executed in runlevel S ([bootstrap][]).

 [run-parts(8)]: http://manpages.debian.org/cgi-bin/man.cgi?query=run-parts